lordnull/panoramic-code-assignment/README.md

 The data model assignment is in the 'data-model' and the dog api is in 'web-app'.

 The web-app has two components, the server and app.
-Both will be built when using make.
+Run 'npm install', and 'make'.

 Running the server is as simple as 'node output/Server.js'.
 Browsing to 'http://localhost:8080' should bring the web-app up.